Everglades: Future of the Everglades

 In 2008, the State of Florida agreed to buy U.S. Sugar and all of its manufacturing and production facilities for an estimated $1.7 billion.
 Florida officials indicated they intended to allow U.S. Sugar to process for six more years before dismissing its employees and dismantling the plant.
 The area, which includes 187000 acre of land, would then be rehabilitated and water flow from Lake Okeechobee would be restored.
 In November 2008, the agreement was revised to offer $1.34 billion, allowing sugar mills in Clewiston to remain in production.
 Critics of the revised plan say that it ensures sugarcane will be grown in the Everglades for at least another decade.
 Further research is being done to address the continuing production of sugarcane in the Everglades to minimize phosphorus runoff.

 Everglades restoration received $96 million of the American Recovery and Reinvestment Act of 2009.
 As a result of the stimulus package, a mile-long (1.6 km) bridge to replace the Tamiami Trail, a road that borders Everglades National Park to the north and has blocked water from reaching the southern Everglades, was begun by the Army Corps of Engineers in December 2009.
 The next month work began to reconstruct the C-111 canal, east of the park that historically diverted water into Florida Bay.
 Governor Charlie Crist announced the same month that $50 million of state funds would be earmarked for Everglades restoration.
 In May 2010, 5.5 mi of bridges were proposed to be added to the Tamiami Trail.

+In March 2026, the Florida Senate and Houses each proposed bills to open the door to more housing in the Everglades.
+A broad collection of local political leaders oppose the bill.